aghie/pybabelfy/README.md

 ```
 text= "BabelNet is both a multilingual encyclopedic dictionary and a semantic network"
 lang = "EN"
 key = "KEY" #This only works for the demo example.
-Change it by your RESTful key (you must register at babelfy.org for it)
+Change it for your RESTful key (you must register at babelfy.org for it)

 babelapi = Babelfy()